Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 | Minimum base | 653.59 €/month | 1,424.40 €/month (higher) |

-The autónomo societario (administrator and majority shareholder of an SL) contributes to RETA with a minimum base of 1,424.40 €/month and cannot use the tarifa plana.
-This means an additional fixed cost of approximately 200-250 €/month compared to an autónomo on the minimum contribution.
+The autónomo societario (administrator and majority shareholder of an SL) contributes to the RETA with a minimum base of 1,424.40 €/month and cannot access the tarifa plana.
+This represents an additional fixed cost of around 200-250 €/month compared to an autónomo on the minimum cuota.

 Deductible expenses: key differences

-Both forms allow business expenses to be deducted, but the SL offers more flexibility:
+Both structures allow you to deduct business expenses, but the SL has more flexibility:

 |---|---|---|